 The Microsoft Assessment and Planning Toolkit (MAP) is an agentless, automated, multi-product planning and assessment tool for quick and easier desktop, server and cloud migrations.
 MAP provides detailed readiness assessment reports and executive proposals with extensive hardware and software information, and actionable recommendations to help organizations accelerate their IT infrastructure planning process, and gather more detail on assets that reside within their current environment.
 MAP also provides server utilization data for Hyper-V server virtualization planning; identifying server placements, and performing virtualization candidate assessments, including ROI analysis for server consolidation with Hyper-V.

 Linux Integration Components 2.1

-Microsoft Hyper-V provides Integration Services component for all Windows guest Operating Systems.
+Microsoft Hyper-V provides an Integration Services component for all Windows guest Operating Systems.
 Linux Integration Components provide maximum integration with Hyper-V and Linux Operating Systems.
-There are a number of improvements in the version 2.1.
-The new version provides support for Susi, RedHat, CentOS and other non-Windows Operating Systems.
+There are a number of improvements in version 2.1.
+The new version provides support for Susi, RedHat, CentOS, and other non-Windows Operating Systems.

 Hyper-V 2008 R2 Best Practice Analyzer

 Microsoft has put in a lot of effort to create Best Practice Analyzers for most roles it ships with the Windows Server Operating System.
 There is one also available for Hyper-V. You can use Hyper-V Best Practice Analyzer to analyze the Hyper-V Server environment for any misconfiguration or some missing feature before the Hyper-V servers are moved to the production environment. (this download is only for 2008 R2 as BPA is built-in to 2012 and later).